SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

 **[SonarQube][sq]** is the leading product for Continuous Code Quality.
 It supports all major programming languages, including C#, VB .Net, JavaScript, TypeScript, C/C++ and many more.
 Integrate it in your on-premise TFS installation, and continuously track down bugs and vulnerabilities in your codebase.

-If you are new to SonarQube, using VSTS or looking for cloud-based solutions, then make sure to also check our dedicated [SonarCloud extension for VSTS][sc_vsts] !

 This TFS extension provides build tasks that you can add in your build definition.
 All branches and pull-requests are automatically analyzed, allowing you to discover early any bug or vulnerability in the code.